mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 just blindly forwards all payload on it outfacing interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling association.
-However, a proxy MUST offer this service only for known clients and clients MUST be authenficated during connection establishment.
+However, a proxy MUST offer this service only for known clients and clients MUST be authentificated during connection establishment.
 The proxy SHOULLD inspect the source IP address of the IP packet in the tunnel payload and only forward is the IP address matches a set of registered client IP address.
-Optionally a proxy also MAY offer this service only for a limited set of target addresses.
+Optionally, a proxy also MAY offer this service only for a limited set of target addresses.
 In such a case the proxy SHOULD also inspect the destination IP address and reject packets with unknown destination address with an error message.